Fertilization & Weed Control

 Lime is a natural product that helps raise soil pH.
 The pH is a measurement of a soil’s acidity or alkalinity.
 Many soils in our area are naturally acidic.
 Fertilizers will add to the acidity of soil over time, so lime is very beneficial to help counteract this event.

-If a soil’s pH is too low then the turfgrass will not be able to use all of the available fertilizer that is being applied and many post and pre-emergent weed controls will not be as effective.
+If a soil’s pH is too low then the turf grass will not be able to use all of the available fertilizer that is being applied and many post and pre-emergent weed controls will not be as effective.
 Lime is like a multi-vitamin to your soil’s overall health.
-If you would like a soil sample taken and sent off for a pH level test for $35, or to schedule a lime application, please call our office.
+If you would to schedule a lime treatment, please contact our office at 770-632-7288.

 Insect & Disease Control